agentic-community/community/README.md

 ## Agentic-Community/community

-Welcome to the Agentic Community community repository.
-This repository hosts our onboarding guide, organizational documents, facilitates our discussions with more functionality to come.
+Welcome to the Agentic Community.
+This repository hosts our onboarding guide, organizational documents, and facilitates our discussions, with more functionality to come.

 ## Onboarding